SDK integration flow

 • callback_url opts a job into callback delivery even when the client-level mode is not "callback".

-• Optional fields include latency hints, client identifiers, routing hints, and callback settings for advanced delivery flows.
+• Optional fields also include publisher metadata, latency hints, client identifiers, routing hints, and callback settings for advanced delivery flows.

 What comes back

-• From createJob() you get accepted job metadata or null when the SDK falls back silently.
+• From createJob() you get accepted job metadata, a typed rate_limit_exceeded result, or null when the SDK falls back silently.

 • From getDecision() you get pending or ready decisions, preserving constraints and cs_declaration.